jecki/LaTeX2TEIXML/README.md

 This is an early experimental version of the software!

-To convert a LaTeX-file to XML, either call the file `LaTeXApp.py` and select the file to convert by clicking on the "Pick sources..:" button, or type on the command line:
+To convert a LaTeX-file to XML, either call the file `LaTeXApp.py`, or - if you have not installed Python on your system - one of the executables in the "dist"-subdirectory and select the file to convert by clicking on the "Pick sources...:" button, or type on the command line:

     $ python LaTeXParser.py --xml FILENAME.tex